mxagar/jekyll_web_guide/jekyll_guide.md

 	- `assets`: SVGs, CSS, media, etc.
 	- `feed.xml`: RSS feed file
 	- `index.html`: main/home page compiled as HTML
-	- `cat1/...`: blog posts, ordered in the categoroes we assign them and year/month/day folders
+	- `cat1/...`: blog posts, ordered in the categoroes we assign them (e.g., `cat1`) and year/month/day folders
 - `_config.yaml`: very important file in which we configure our website; we need to change this file!
 - `Gemfile`: dependencies listed by ruby/gem for our website; if we want plugins/themes, we need to specify them here.
 - `index.markdown`: main website page description in markdown; we can modify its contents!
 - `about.markdown`: about page description in markdown; we can modify its contents!
-- `404.html`: default error/not-found website
+- `404.html`: default error/not-found website; note that it is not markdown, but directly HTML
 - `.gitignore`: automatically generated git-ignore file

+Other two important folders that often appear are `_includes/` and `_layouts/`.
+The latter contains page style templates within the theme: `post`, `page`, `default`, etc. We can define them in markdown using Liquid.
+See related section.

 **Important; Jekyll tracks any change that happens in the project folder and automatically updates the `_site` folder used to serve the website; so we don't need to stop and restart the server!**

+- All files and folders which start with `_` are used to generate the site elements and are tracked.
+- All the rest of the files we add in the folder are copied to `_site/`; if we remove any of these files in the project folder, they are removed automatically from the `_site/` folder, too!

 Default content of the `_config.yaml` file using the [minima](https://github.com/jekyll/minima):